You may have forgotten what true rest is & why you need it. Reconnect with rest for better sleep & a more balanced, healthy life.

 Remember: rest isn’t taking a week-long staycation.
 It’s something that you incorporate into daily life.

-For some, it’s making a cup of tea and sitting on a patio, watching backyard wildlife.
+For some people, rest is making a cup of tea and sitting on a patio, watching backyard wildlife.
 For others, it may be a walk in silence.
 Perhaps you sit, eyes closed, feeling yourself breathe.
 Maybe you pet your cat or toss a ball for your dog.

 When you have a plan to explore, tell someone.
 (It could be me: you can always comment below or send me a note.)

-Then keep your commitment to yourself, because when you do, so much changes for the better.
+Then keep your commitment to yourself, because when you do, so much changes for the better (including your sleep!).